 Our LiveChat, email support and phone lines will be unavailable from 1-3pm on Tuesday 5 December as colleagues are attending an important business update and training event.
 If you have a T Level query during this time, you can email [email protected] or call 0191 240 8862.
 All other queries will be answered as quickly as possible after this time.

 “The power of vocational education”: Kevin Rumary on the benefits of choosing vocational qualifications

-We recently hosted an event celebrating the power of vocational education for 14-16-year-old pupils, as well as the launch of our new V Cert technical awards.
+In January 2022, we hosted an event celebrating the power of vocational education for 14-16-year-old pupils as well as the launch of our new V Cert technical awards, which were ready for first teach last September.
 To mark the occasion, we heard from a fantastic range of speakers, including Rachel Butler, our 14-16 Product Manager; Abdullah Dangor, Head of Physical Education at Eden Boys’ School; some inspiring V Cert pupils from Ormiston Rivers Academy; and Kevin Rumary, Associate Assistant Principal at Ormiston Rivers Academy and Doctoral Researcher.

 Kevin – who specialises in looking closely at the world of vocational education, including how people perceive it and how learners experience it – presented an excellent session on The Power of Vocational Education.
 Here, we’ve summarised some of the key points from his impactful session.